stevethomas1854/ProgSummative/README.md

 		}

 ```
-As you can see, the first if statement is run if image is not loaded yet.
+As you can see, the first `if` statement is run if the image is not loaded yet.
 It displays a loading screen and has the return keyword.
 This means that the `draw()` function is started again without going to the rest of the code.
-This means that the minute the if statement is made false (aka when the image loads) it runs the if statement directly after it.
+This means that the moment that the `if` statement is made false (aka when the image loads) it runs the `if` statement directly after it.
 This is where the canvas is created using the `createCanvas()` method from p5.
 The size of it matches the image.
-This means the sketch can now accomodate for pictures of any size, not just set sizes.
-The background colour is also set and the attribute `notLoaded` is set to false so that this if statement doesn't run again.
+This means the sketch can now accomodate for images of any size, not just 600x600 as it was in the original.
+The background colour is also set and the attribute `notLoaded` is set to false so that this `if` statement doesn't run again.

 Finally, the script iterates through the array `circles` populating each object with a starting value for all its properties (outlined above in the `circles` description)